 How to Get the Most Out of Your Tattoo Lotion

 Many lotions promise to make your tattoo fade faster, but they usually contain oils that are toxic to your skin.
 Scrubs and oils are supposed to go on your skin, but not in direct contact with it.
 Creams, oils, and serums should be applied topically to your skin for longer-term benefits.
 What you need to know about tattoo lotions:

 Tattoo lotions are meant to be applied twice a day, once in the morning and again at night.
-You should avoid applying them during sensitive skin times like during massage or in the evening.
+You should avoid applying them on sensitive skin at times like during massage or in the evening.

 Tattoo lotions should be applied with moisturizing body butter, lotion, or gel.
 While oil lotions are a no-go, solid body butter, lotion, and gel are okay to apply topically.

 Remember: When it comes to lotions, the more you know about them, the better off you’ll be.
 If you’re unsure about something, stick to the basics and start with how to apply a cream or oil.
 You’ll soon get the hang of it.

 Read More: How to Take Care of Your Tattoo Aftercare